awsdocs/aws-private-ca-user-guide/doc_source/Create-CA-console.md

 + **Locality name**
 + **Common Name \(CN\)**

 Because the backing certificate is self\-signed, the subject information that you provide for a private CA is probably more sparse than what a public CA would contain\.
-For more information about each of the values that make up a subject distinguished name, see [X\.500 Distinguished Name](PcaTerms.md#terms-x500dn)\.
+For more information about each of the values that make up a subject distinguished name, see [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280#section-4.1.2.4)\.

  When done, choose **Next**\.